indielab/ex_openai/README.md

 - [Configuration Options](docs/configuration.md)
 - [Examples](docs/examples.md)

+## Known Limitations

+- Streaming responses are returned with atomized keys but without full struct typing; deltas are not accumulated into final typed structs yet.
+  - See `docs/streaming.md` for a sample streaming session and current behavior.

 ## Contributing

 Contributions are welcome!
 If you find a bug or want to add a feature, please open an issue or submit a PR.